reticent-roklimber/atlas/README.md

 **Inspired by Microsoft's [Encarta World Atlas (1997)](https://www.youtube.com/watch?v=QpbrFoXPXdU), the mission of this project is "to make important global datasets more accessible, for everyone"**

 This is the open-sourced repository for my [worldatlas.org](https://worldatlas.org) concept.
 I've tried to demonstrate what a front-end to cool data could look like, using popular open-source tools in datascience.
 It's a web application that visualises thousands of open-datasets using Plotly Dash, built in Python.
 With over 2,500 curated datasets, it's taken me around two years to build as a passion project.
-For a more detailed background (with jokes) see my [white paper](https://medium.com/towards-data-science/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345) published in Towards Data Science (medium.com).
+For a more detailed background with jokes, see my [white paper](https://medium.com/towards-data-science/ive-built-a-public-world-atlas-with-2-500-datasets-to-explore-8b9ae799e345) published in Towards Data Science (medium.com).

 For those who are learning and want to discover a bit more about the capabilities of Plotly [Dash](https://dash.plotly.com/introduction) and Python through this project, welcome.
 I've added notes in this readme file *especially* for you.
 For developers who may wish to contribute and enhance my shabby codebase, also, welcome.
 This is my first open-source project and I don't know how it works or if anyone wants to help.
 I've provided lots of technical detail on how the site works in the sections below.
 I've also provided a backlog of things I'd like to improve.